codedex-io/github-chapter-2-sandbox/README.md

-working with branches adding text
+working with branches adding more text